BeatIt2: Behavioural Activation for Depression

 Background

-Adults with severe and profound intellectual disabilities were recruited to a randomised controlled trial of an adapted behavioural activation intervention (BeatIt2).
-The participants were randomly allocated to receive the BeatIt therapy or to continue with their usual care.
-The study had to be paused in response to the COVID19 pandemic.
-When it was possible to re-start the study, all participants recruited into phase 2 of the trial received the BeatIt therapy.
-Phase 2 focused on the feasibility of delivering the therapy.
-Semi-structured interviews were also carried out with a selected sample of supporters and therapists to capture their experiences and perspectives of the BeatIt2 treatment.
+The main aims of the study were i) to adapt the BeatIt behavioural activation intervention for delivery to adults with severe and profound intellectual disabilities, and ii) try out the intervention.
+In the initial testing phase of the adapted intervention, the participants were randomly allocated to receive the BeatIt2 therapy or to continue with their usual care.
+However, the study had to be paused in response to the COVID19 pandemic.
+When it was possible to re-start the study, all participants recruited into phase 2 of the trial received the BeatIt2 therapy.

 What we found

-For further information on this project, please contact Amanda Gillooly
+For further information on this project, please contact Katrina Bannigan via sldo-info@glasgow.ac.uk